allegheny-computer-science-203-s2021/practical02/README.md

 and manage your installation of Python, this practical assignment also invites you to use [Pipenv](https://github.com/pypa/pipenv) to create a virtual environment, install and manage development packages, and to run Python commands.
+Previously, you should have run the following commands:

+- Install and upgrade the `pipenv` command: `pip install pipenv --user` or `sudo -H pip install -U pipenv` (note, if you have both Python2 and Python3, you may need to use `pip3` command instead of `pip`)
+- Install the development dependencies: `pipenv` command: `pipenv install --dev`

 Here is a sample of the Pipenv commands that you will need to run during this assignment.

 - Reformat the program with `black`: `pipenv run black termfrequency/compute_tf_cookbook.py`